 All Calls Are Free and Confidential

-As of right now, there is no amount of alcohol a woman could consume without it affecting her pregnancy, and is often unaware of the dangers that exist from it.
+Drinking during pregnancy — no matter the amount — can cause life-lasting harm for a newborn.
 Even if a woman drinks before she finds out she’s pregnant (even in early stages of pregnancy), the risk is still severe.

 Doctors all around the world tell women who are pregnant or thinking of becoming pregnant to stop drinking altogether.
 Admittedly, this is the wisest advice one could offer a woman in such a situation.
 The types of risks that come with drinking even the slightest bit of alcohol during this time can lead to some horrible and often irreversible effects on the child.